-This question can be addressed by comparing the probability minority testers achieved an employment outcome to the same probability for their equally-qualified white testing partners.
-According to Table 3, in 43 completed tests, 11 white testers and 6 testers of color received job offers, a ratio of 54.5%.
-That is, testers of color were only 54.5% as likely as equally-qualified white testers to achieve that outcome.
+Another important summary measure of the prevalence of discrimination divides the number of minority testers achieving an employment outcome by the number of their equally qualified white testing partners achieving similar success.
+According to Table 3, in 43 completed tests, 6 testers of color and 11 white testers and received job offers, a ratio of 54.5%.
+That is, testers of color were only 54.5% as likely as equally qualified white testers to achieve that outcome.7

-The following examples illustrate different types of employer behavior which were counted as test outcomes in which the white tester was favored:
+The following examples illustrate test outcomes scored as outcomes in which the white tester was favored: